 Babies as early as 4-5 months can begin with diluted vegetable and fruit purées and dal or rice water.
 It is best to give only clear liquids at this stage.
 Six month olds can have both clear liquids and puréed foods.

-Fruits: Non-acidic fruits like apple, pear and peach are the best weaning foods to begin with.
+Non-acidic fruits like apple, pear and peach are the best weaning foods to begin with.
 Fiber in apples (pectin) helps in maintaining bowel movement.
 Babies as young as 4 months might have trouble digesting the fruit in its raw form.
 The best way to prepare juice for them is to thoroughly boil 2 cups of water and put out the flame.
 To this, add well shredded half an apple.
 Set aside for a few minutes.
 Now strain this mixture to extract the juice.
 Feed the baby with a clean spoon while it is lukewarm.

 As babies turns six months old they can be given purée of these fruits.
 Steam cook the peeled and grated apples or pear in a pan for about 5 minutes and set aside to cool.
 When the heat subsides, mash it well in a sieve.
 Now serve the runny purée obtained to your baby with a clean spoon.

-Vegetables: light and non-gassy vegetables like carrots, ridge gourd (torai), bottle gourd (lauki), pumpkin (kaddu) are good to use as weaning foods.
+Light and non-gassy vegetables like carrots, ridge gourd (torai), bottle gourd (lauki), pumpkin (kaddu) are good to use as weaning foods.

 Follow the same process of boiling well-peeled and washed vegetables in a pan.
 Once cooked thoroughly, set aside to cool.
 Extract the clear liquid from the cooked vegetables and feed your baby.
 If the baby responds well to the taste and shows interest in the food, graduate to the puréed form.